lydiadunning/age_calculator/README.md

 #### Why
 - I haven't worked with promises in a couple of years, and wanted to revisit the concept.
 - Input validation and error messaging are legitimate use-cases for promises in React.
-If I had used a library, like Yup, I wouldn't have needed to write these.
+If I had handled input validation with a library, like Yup, I wouldn't have needed to write these.
 #### How
 The clickHandler uses promises to execute interactions.
 ```jsx